virajthak/Movie-Collection-Prediction/README.md

 # Movie-Collection-Prediction

-This is a Deep Learning project where a dataset contains data of movies, where our task is to predict the collection (revenue) the movie is going to make using variables such as expense, rating genre, etc. performed the following tasks.
+This is a Deep Learning project where a dataset contains data of movies, where our task is to predict the collection (revenue) the movie is going to make using variables such as expense, rating genre, etc.
+I have performed the following tasks.
 * Import 'Movie Collection' csv files in data_x and data_y variables.
 * Look at the shape and first five rows of the dataset to understand the data.
 * Split the data into Train, Test and Validation set.